This post may contain affiliate links. I will receive a small commission if you use these links.

 Sydney is best known for its iconic landmarks – think of Sydney and you instantly think of the Sydney Opera House and Harbour Bridge.
 It also has some of Australia’s most famous beaches, with Bondi and Manly drawing beach-goers and surfers from all over Australia and the world.

 Whether you are arriving in Sydney before taking a road trip along Australia’s East Coast, heading to the Red Centre or setting off on a cruise, make sure that you spend at least a couple of days exploring Sydney and everything this vibrant city has to offer.
-There are so many great things to see and do in and around Sydney, and if you’ve not been to Sydney before, it can feel overwhelming, so I’ve put together my top 15 things to see and do in Sydney if this is your first time in the city.

 If you are travelling to Victoria, you might also find my 4 day itinerary for Melbourne, Australia helpful!

-15 great things to see and do in Sydney, Australia
+15 Great things to see and do in Sydney, Australia

-1. Have brunch with a view in Darling Harbour
+Have brunch with a view in Darling Harbour

 Darling Harbour was one of my favourite places in Sydney’s CBD (Central Business District).
 There are so many bars, cafes and restaurants all around the edge of the harbour and it’s a really popular spot for a long leisurely brunch or lunch with a gorgeous view over the water.